STROKE DISABILITY BENEFITS

 If your stroke was on the right side of your brain, then it will affect the movement and feeling on the left side of your body.
 For example, you may have seen people with a stroke who can no longer use their left arm.
 If your stroke was on the left side of your brain, it will affect the movement and sensation on the right side of your body.
 Additionally, brain damage from a stroke on the left side of your brain may cause speech and language disorders.

-Most stroke survivors go to a rehabilitation program.
+Most stroke survivors go to a physical therapy program.
 Your doctor will recommend a therapy program that is good for you.
 The doctor will consider your overall health and your degree of disability from the stroke.
-Also, your doctor will consider whether you have family members to help you or other caregivers.
-If you are active and love to golf, run, or ski, you may need extensive rehabilitation.
-If you lead a more sedentary life, you may not require as much rehabilitation.
+Also, your doctor will consider whether you have family members to help you.
+If you are active and love to golf, run, or ski, then you may need extensive treatment.
+If you lead a more sedentary life, then you may not require as much therapy.

 Rehabilitation might begin before you leave the hospital.
-After leaving the hospital, you might continue your program in a rehab unit.
-Or, a skilled nursing facility.
-Likewise, there will probably be exercises for you to do as an outpatient and at home.
+After leaving the hospital, you might continue your program in a skilled nursing facility.
+Likewise, there will probably be exercises for you to do at home.

 HOW TO PREVENT A STROKE

 You cannot always prevent a stroke.
 Obviously, sometimes a stroke just happens despite making healthy choices.
-However, the best way to try to prevent a stroke from happening is to address the causes.
-People do this by making healthy choices, such as:
+However, the best way to try to prevent a stroke is to address the causes.
+People do this by making healthy choices.
+For example, they:

-• avoid abuse of illegal or even prescription drugs
+- avoid abuse of illegal and prescription drugs

 Also, eating a healthy diet can help you avoid a stroke.
 This means eating:

-A good diet will limit the amount of red meant and processed food that you eat.
-You should also avoid saturated fats.
-The reason for this is to avoid having high cholesterol.
-You want to avoid fat intake so that you are less likely to get a blockage.
+A good diet limits the amount of red meat and junk food that you eat.
+You should also avoid eating fatty foods too.
+This helps you avoid high cholesterol.
+You want to avoid fat intake so you are less likely to have a stroke.
 Also, it is wise to have some salt intake, as this supports healthy blood pressure.
 You can also do other things to help reduce the risk of stroke including:

 WHAT ARE THE RISK FACTORS AND CAUSES OF A STROKE ?